 When your customers write about your business, it is a signal to search engines that you are active and relevant.
 Reviews also add to the variety of content about your business.

-A consistent pace of reviews sends a better signal that you have a steady, enduring business.
+A consistent pace of reviews sends a signal that you have a steady, enduring business with happy, loyal customers.

 A Proactive Approach